The black drum is one of the sweetest fishes. You will find hungry fish lurking on many coasts and structures during fall and winter.

 Set it on medium-hot and let it cook for about 5 minutes.
 Check to see if it’s well-cooked before turning it over.

 Remove from the grill and serve.
-The fish speaks for itself, but you can use your favorite toppings to give it a boost.
+The fish speaks for itself, but you can use your favorite toppings to boost it.

 Health Benefits Of Black Drum